riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## What are all the different meanings of “updateless” used in the wild?

 I think i need to break down the idea of “updatelessness” further.
-My own understanding is that it's just whether or not you condition on the sense date inside the probability part of the expected utility formula.
+My own understanding is that it’s just whether or not you condition on the sense date inside the probability part of the expected utility formula.
 So under this interpretation, all versions of TDT is not updateless.
-But Caspar uses “updateless” for anything that doesn't need precommitments to win Parfit's hitchhiker, making TDT updateless.
+But Caspar uses “updateless” for anything that doesn’t need precommitments to win Parfit’s hitchhiker, making TDT updateless.

-Plus, if FDT is updateless, then Rob's comment doesn't make sense; what are these philosophical issues around updatelessness that FDT doesn't need to accept?
+Plus, if FDT is updateless, then Rob’s comment doesn’t make sense; what are these philosophical issues around updatelessness that FDT doesn’t need to accept?

 Also by the previous subsection, “updateless” might sometimes be used to mean “does policy selection”.
 If this is the case, then some versions of FDT are